-- 7.1.A.1 This class of vehicle is fundamentally a solar powered vehicle designed for a single-occupant.
-This vehicle is akin to the "Challenger" class of vehicle from the 2017 Bridgestone World Solar Challenge. - 7.1.A.2 The regulations associated with the design and operation of this class of vehicle are contained within this document.
+7.1.A.1 This class of vehicle is fundamentally a solar powered vehicle designed for a single-occupant.
+This vehicle is akin to the "Challenger" class of vehicle from the 2017 Bridgestone World Solar Challenge.

 7.1.B Multi-Occupant